KavinEditors/KavinEditors/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)
 ![Discord.js](https://img.shields.io/badge/Discord.js-5865F2?style=for-the-badge&logo=discord&logoColor=white)

+## 🌐 Explore my bot
+- DumbBot - Chaotic and hilarious Discord bot that thrives on randomness and stupidity.
+- SussyCommentor - SussyCommentor is your comment generator discord bot that leaves randomly sus, funny, or creepy comments.
+- 404 Respet not found - its detroy's your respect, nic your friends, roasts them badly etc.

 ## 🚀 What I'm Working On
 - 🤖 Building **404-respec-not-found** – a Discord bot that disrespectects and roasts you and your friends worst !
--🧠 Learning advanced AI/ML using tensorflow, Mediapippe (for a gesture project).
+- 🧠 Learning advanced AI/ML using tensorflow, Mediapippe (for a gesture project).
 - 🛠️ Automating boring tasks with clever scripts.

 ## 📈 GitHub Stats